CCMiResearch/DasContract/README.md

 ## Editor
 The editor provides a simple, user-friendly interface to create DasContract diagrams, which can be then converted into smart contract code on for a desired platform.
 An experimental build of the editor can be accessed at https://black-plant-0fbebdc03.azurestaticapps.net/.
+A user manual for using the editor can be found at https://youtu.be/aNEGOOlsviI.
 The current editor supports DasContract v2.0, legacy version of the editor that supports v1.0 can be found in a separate [repository](https://github.com/drozdik-m/das-contract-editor)
 ![Editor preview](resources/editor_preview.png)
 ### Used technologies